plebanip/teadal-node-demo/docs/QuickStart.md

 istioctl install -y --verify -f mesh-infra/istio/profile.yaml
 ```

+Make sure that your VM has the port 80, 443, 8080.

 For now platform infra services (e.g. DBs) as well as app services
 (e.g. file transfer UI) sit in K8s' `default` namespace, so tell Istio
 to auto-magically add an Envoy sidecar to each service deployed to